-The school provides online safety information for parents/carers, through the website, in newsletters and at events.
+The school provides online safety information for parents/carers, through the website, Meet the Teacher annual events, in newsletters and at events.
 It is important that parents/carers understand their key role in supporting children to behave appropriately and keep themselves safe online.